-Product and model Gas Bassington V2, Gas Helios Eco Max, Gas Handale Eco Max, Gas Langley Eco Max, Gas Kirkham Eco Max, Gas Vienna, Gas Classic 8 Eco V2, Gas Firefox 8 Eco V2, Gas Avebury V2 2.
-Intended use Gas heating appliance Gas heating appliance 3.
+1. Product and model , Gas Handale Eco Max, Gas Langley Eco a, Gas Classic 8 Eco V2, Gas Firefox 8 Eco 2.
+Intended use Gas heating appliance 3.
 Manufacturer Percy Doughty & Co Stonehill Road Farnworth BL4 9TN Focus Metal Products Co Ltd South Industrial Area Taibo Nan Road Tianjin 301600 China 4.
-Notified body Approved Body: Kiwa UK 0558 3, Kiwa NL 0063 5.
+Notified body Approved Body: Kiwa UK 0558, Kiwa NI L 0063 5.
 Authorised distributor Percy Doughty & Co Stonehill Road Farnworth BL4 9TN 6.
 Harmonised standards BS EN 613: 2021 7.
-Certificate / ref no. This product has earned an EC type examination certificate, issued by Kiwa, this having the number: 24UKCA_GA0045/00.
-Test report number 222896 8.
-Directives / regulation (EU) 2016/426 relating to appl (EU) 2016/426 relating to appliances burning gaseous fuels.
-9. Declaration The materials used in these appliances have been so selected that safety and proper performance of these appliances are ensured and that the materials are resistant to the chemical, mechanical and thermal influences to which the appliance will be exposed during their expected service life.
-For gas-carrying parts, no soft soldered joints are applied.
-Settings that should not be altered have been sealed.
-No asbestos has been used. inscriptions are translated into tructions, type plate and the packaging the official language of the country of the nt the national installation regulations and erned.
-The data plates are printed in a suitably indelible material, which complies with the test requirements of EN60335-1, Clause 7.14.
+Certificate / ref no. This product has earned an EC type exa this having the number: 24UKCA_GA00 8.
+Directives / regulation (EU) 2016/426 relating to appliances be urning gaseous fuels.
+9. Declaration The materials used in these appliances proper performance of these appliance are resistant to the chemical, mechanic appliance will be exposed during their For gas-carrying parts, no soft soldered Settings that should not be altered have es are ensured and that the materials al and thermal influences to which the expected service life. joints are applied.
+No asbestos has been used.
+The installation and user's instructions, inscriptions are translated into the offic destination, taking into account the nat standards of the country concerned. cial language of the country of the The data plates are printed in a suitably with the test requirements of EN60335